dindinet/event-hugo-netlifycms/content/_index.md

     title: What you’ll experience
     features:
       - type: feature
-        content: >-
+        content: >
-          Event is a responsive theme for online events, meetups, conferences and webinars from Stackbit.
+          Event is a responsive theme for online **events**, meetups, conferences and webinars from Stackbit.
         align: center
     feature_padding_vert: medium
     align: center